prettore/Train_Timetabling_DQL/README.md

 - exploration schedule tuning

 Use this folder to find the best configuration before training main models.
+This folder also contains the plots visualizing key performance metrics generated after training, including delay measures, and learning curves.
 ---

 ### 📈 `plot_generation.py`